awabc/Forge-2026/README.md

 # Forge 2026

 > This robot was built for McGill's The Forge 2026 hardware hackathon.
-The task included building a robot using given hardware that could follow a line and shoot a ball into a hoop at different positions
+The task included building a robot using given hardware that could follow a line and shoot a ball into a hoop at different positions.
 >
 > Built by: Awab Choudhury, Justin Ferreira, Edwin Kintu, Charles Wang, William Zhang